 This focus makes DeaDBeeF particularly appealing if you maintain a large local music collection, run Linux on modest hardware, or prefer customizing your playback environment to your exact needs.

-The project ships with a classic GTK interface that feels instantly familiar if you’ve used Winamp or Foobar2000, yet it includes modern conveniences like tabbed playlists, gapless playback, and high-resolution audio decoding.
+The project ships with a classic GTK interface that feels instantly familiar if you have used Winamp or Foobar2000, yet it includes modern conveniences like tabbed playlists, gapless playback, and high-resolution audio decoding.
 DeaDBeeF also exposes deep customization through its layout editor and plugin system, so you can keep things minimal or build a fully tailored audio workstation.

 Check if DeaDBeeF Is Already Installed